book page

 Reviewer avatar

 I’m usually wary of hype, but Contacts and Constraints (Paperback) earns it.
-The Numerical Stability chapters are concrete enough to test.
+The Physics Simulation chapters are concrete enough to test.
+(Side note: if you like Game Animation Programming, you’ll likely enjoy this too.)

 Reviewer avatar